 - (a) General Prohibition: It is illegal to make any loud, unnecessary, or unusual noise that disturbs the peace or quiet of the neighborhood, causing discomfort or annoyance to reasonable people living in the area.
-Noise levels should be no more than 65 dBa or higher during the hours of 8 A.M. to 10 P.M. or 55 dBa or higher during the hours of 10 P.M. to 8 A.M. - (b) Specific Prohibitions: The following activities are considered loud, disturbing, and unnecessary noises that violate this section, although this list is not exhaustive: - Horns, Signaling Devices, etc: Sounding a horn or signaling device on any vehicle in the city, except in situations of danger. - Radios, Televisions, Phonographs, etc: Using or operating radios, televisions, phonographs, or any sound-producing devices in a manner that disturbs the peace, quiet, and comfort of nearby residents. - Loudspeakers, Amplifiers for Advertising: Using or operating radios, musical instruments, phonographs, loudspeakers, sound amplifiers, or any other sound-producing devices that project sound onto public streets for the purpose of commercial advertising or attracting public attention. - Construction or Repair of Buildings: Erecting, demolishing, altering, or repairing buildings outside the hours of 7:00 a.m. to 8:00 p.m. on weekdays, unless there is an urgent necessity for public safety and a permit is obtained from the Code Enforcement Office. - Vehicles, either stationery or moving with loud exhaust system or playing radio that exceeds the above standards. - (c) Exceptions: This section shall not apply to:
+Noise shall not be too loud when heard from a distance of 50 feet, or no more than 65 dBa or higher during the hours of 8 A.M. to 10 P.M. or shall not be too loud when heard from a distance of 20 feet, or 55 dBa or higher during the hours of 10 P.M. to 8 A.M. - (b) Specific Prohibitions: The following activities are considered loud, disturbing, and unnecessary noises that violate this section, although this list is not exhaustive: - Horns, Signaling Devices, etc: Sounding a horn or signaling device on any vehicle in the city, except in situations of danger. - Radios, Televisions, Phonographs, etc: Using or operating radios, televisions, phonographs, or any sound-producing devices in a manner that disturbs the peace, quiet, and comfort of nearby residents. - Loudspeakers, Amplifiers for Advertising: Using or operating radios, musical instruments, phonographs, loudspeakers, sound amplifiers, or any other sound-producing devices that project sound onto public streets for the purpose of commercial advertising or attracting public attention.

+- Construction or Repair of Buildings: Erecting, demolishing, altering, or repairing buildings outside the hours of 7:00 a.m. to 8:00 p.m. on weekdays, unless there is an urgent necessity for public safety and a permit is obtained from the Code Enforcement Office. - Vehicles, either stationery or moving with loud exhaust system or playing radio that exceeds the above standards. - (c) Exceptions: This section shall not apply to: